lucascyrne/Radar-21/Radar-Competencias-lideranca-4.0.md

 I want to create a simple system to apply a survey and give feedback to the respondents comparing his answers and his team's answers as a radar graph.
-I want the user to be able to login with a Google email or sign up with any email or password.
-In the end, I want the user to be able to download his radar graph.
+There is no Login or Signup functionality.
 Below there is the content and the pages for the system in Markdown.
 Each new H1 title is a new page.
 Each H2 title is a new section of the page, or the section is marked between HTML tags.

+This is the sitemap and flow:

+- Home
+- Team Setup
+- Profile
+- Survey (Questions 1 to 12 in the Markdown table)
+- Open Questions (Questions 13 and 14 in the Markdown table)
+- Radar (In the end, I want the user to be able to download his radar graph.)

+The Design and UI of the project should be clean and minimalistic.

-# Unlogged Home
+# Home

 ## Hero Section